 The Center For Russian, East European and Eurasian Studies (CREEES) promotes and supports interdisciplinary study of the nations and peoples of the former Soviet Union, Central and Eastern Europe, and Central Asia.
 CREEES is designated one of 19 US Department of Education-sponsored National Resource Centers for Russia, Eastern Europe, and Central Asia.
 CREEES runs interdisciplinary MA and undergraduate minor programs; sponsors more than one hundred public programs each year (including lecture series, seminars, conferences); hosts distinguished visitors and visiting scholars; organizes teacher education workshops and resources; provides research travel support for Stanford faculty and graduate student researchers; and coordinates teaching and research at Stanford relating to this part of the world.

-Stanford also offers a general program in International Policy Studies that operates under the ICA banner.
-This program differs substantially from the regional programs and is discussed separately, at ica.stanford.edu.
-Law/ ICA joint degree recipients are equipped for both U.S.-based and region-based careers across a broad spectrum: legal practice, banking, business, government, and nongovernmental organizations.
+Stanford also offers a general program in International Policy Studies that operates under the SGS banner.
+This program differs substantially from the regional programs and is discussed separately, at sgs.stanford.edu.
+Law/SGS joint degree recipients are equipped for both U.S.-based and region-based careers across a broad spectrum: legal practice, banking, business, government, and nongovernmental organizations.